matentzn/upheno-strategy/upper_level.md

 **Cons:**

 - **Ontological overloading of SubClassOf.** In strict OWL semantics, saying OBA:blood_glucose_concentration SubClassOf PATO:concentration means "every instance of blood glucose concentration is an instance of concentration."
 This is defensible but blurs the line between taxonomic subsumption and compositional structure.
-Some would argue the relationship is better captured by `has_quality` or a similar object property.
+PATO qualities are entity-independent universals; OBA attributes are entity-bound.
+Some would argue the relationship is better captured by some (certainly weird sounding) object property.

-- **Mixing abstraction levels.** PATO qualities are entity-independent universals; OBA attributes are entity-bound.
-Putting them in the same hierarchy conflates two different levels of specificity, which can be confusing for users expecting a clean separation.
+**Alternatives to consider:**

-- **Scale and maintenance.** OBA has >10,000 terms.
-Ensuring every OBA term correctly subsumes under the right PATO branch requires ongoing automated QC.
+- The author (`@matentzn` believes that the conceptual concerns are too blurry, and that the practical benefits of the decision far outweigh the possible ontological objections).
+That way there is no reasonable alternative.

 ### Decision 3: Phenotypic effect as subclass of biological attribute (OBA)